iherman/rdf-di-report/README.md

 # rdf-di-report
-Short, informal report on the rdfjs-di experiences
+Short, informal report on the rdfjs-di experiences.